leon-seagate/Lyve-Cloud-Solutions-Samples/lyve-snapshot/README.md

-1. Load  access key and secret key to elastic key store
+1. Load  access key and secret key to Elastic key store

 Change in the next commands the access-key and secret-key to the service account credentials for the bucket which will hold the snapshot.